PennProjects/meam520/README.md

 # meam520
 This repository contains the lab code for MEAM 520 at UPenn taken as part of my MSE Robotics course work.

+The MATLAB folder contains the ros-MATLAB interaction and the Python folder contains the ros-Python interaction